WHAT IS KETTLEBELL SPORT

 Kettlebell Sport, also known as Girevoy Sport or GS, is a weightlifting sport performed with kettlebells that originates from Russia.
 Unlike Olympic or Power Lifting which is about maximal weight lifted, the sport of kettlebell lifting is classified as a cyclical sport where competitors have to lift a submaximal load, and perform as many repetitions as they can in a 10 minute time frame or longer to become champion.

 There are 3 classic kettlebell lifts that are traditionally performed: the Snatch, Jerk and Long Cycle.
-Only 1 hand switch is permitted in single kettlebell 10 minute events but you can multiple switch in kettlebell marathon events.
+Only 1 hand switch is permitted in single kettlebell 10 minute events but you can multiple switch in kettlebell marathon events (30 & 60 minutes).

-Biathlon Event – Biathlon is a combination of jerk and snatch (10 minutes per event)
+Biathlon Events – Biathlon is a combination of jerk and snatch (5 & 10 minutes per event)

 Biathlon (TAJ plus Snatch) – Competitors jerk two kettlebells over head for as many repetitions as possible in 10 minutes, followed by a minimum of 30 minutes rest period, then 10 minutes of snatches one arm switch.